AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/20_ES9_what-is-coming.md

 # Chapter 20: ES2018 what is coming?

 ES 2018 has not been released yet but we can look at the proposals for features that have reached the stage 4 (the final stage) and that will be included in the new upcoming version of ECMAScript.
 You can find the list on [github](https://github.com/tc39/proposals/blob/master/finished-proposals.md).

 &nbsp;

-## Rest / Spread for objects
+## Rest / Spread for Objects

 Now we can use the rest/spread syntax for objects, let's look at how: